pedrohw12/etl-pipeline-aws/README.md

 ## Local development tips

-- The `run` endpoint invokes the Lambda asynchronously *and* triggers the Glue job directly.
-This keeps the pipeline observable during local development even if the Lambda is not deployed yet.
+- Both `/etl/upload` and `/etl/run` delegate to the ingest Lambda; watch the ingest and processor Lambda logs to follow the asynchronous chain and capture Glue job run IDs as they are emitted.
 - Replace the AWS SDK clients with `@aws-sdk/client-*` mocks or tools like [LocalStack](https://www.localstack.cloud/) if you want to run everything locally.
 - Extend the DTOs and services to add validation, error handling, or additional metadata relevant to your use case.

 ## Next steps

-- Package the Lambda handler using esbuild or webpack before deploying.
+- Package the Lambda handlers using esbuild or webpack before deploying.
 - Expand the Pulumi stack with VPC networking, CI/CD, or additional Glue crawlers.
 - Add persistence to record executed job runs and expose them through NestJS.